 These two financial products are similar in that you’re only charged interest on what you borrow — that’s one of the features that makes them ideal as a backup plan vs. a traditional bank loan, which gives you a set amount of capital upfront that you begin paying off immediately.
 Credit cards and lines of credit are known as “revolving credit,” meaning you are given a set limit you can borrow by the lender, but you don’t have to borrow anything.

 You can get your hands on a business credit card or a business line of credit before you actually need to use them, and the cost for acquiring one is relatively low — free in some cases.
 Some business credit cards carry annual fees, though those cards generally offer significant perks and rewards for spending that can balance out the annual fee.
-For example, the Business Gold Rewards card from American Express has a $175 annual fee that is waived the first year, but it offers rewards points on common business purchases like shipping and gas stations, which can earn you back that annual fee and potentially more if you use it wisely.
+For example, the Business Gold Rewards card from American Express has a $295 annual fee, but it offers rewards points on common business purchases like shipping and restaurants, which can earn you back that annual fee and potentially more if you use it wisely.

 There are business credit cards that have no annual fee as well — ideal for new business owners who want that safety net without any upfront cost.
 The Ink Business Cash from Chase, for example, has aannual fee and you can get employee cards at no additional cost.